About TrueConf MCU

 If some of the lines are not commented out, comment them out with the “#” character which should be put the beginning of each line and add the following code at the end of the file:

-deb [trusted=yes] file:/debian/dvd4 stretch contrib main non-free deb [trusted=yes] file:/debian/dvd5 stretch contrib main non-free deb [trusted=yes] file:/debian/dvd6 stretch contrib main non-free
+deb [trusted=yes] file:/debian/dvd4 buster contrib main non-free deb [trusted=yes] file:/debian/dvd5 buster contrib main non-free deb [trusted=yes] file:/debian/dvd6 buster contrib main non-free

 Save changes with